k0sproject/k0smotron/docs/troubleshooting.md

 ### Root cause

-The ingress support architecture relies on a local HAProxy sidecar running on each worker node to proxy pod-to-API traffic to the ingress controller.
-As part of this, k0smotron reconfigures the `kubernetes.default` Service in the child cluster to point to the HAProxy sidecar.
+The ingress support architecture relies on a node-local proxy DaemonSet running on each worker node to proxy pod-to-API traffic to the ingress controller.
+As part of this, k0smotron reconfigures the `kubernetes.default` Service in the child cluster to point to the node-local proxy.

 With `--cloud-provider=external`, CCM (and not kubelet) is responsible for reporting the worker node's external addresses back to the cluster.
-Until CCM does this, k0smotron cannot fully configure the HAProxy sidecar, so the `kubernetes` Service is not yet reachable.
+Until CCM does this, k0smotron cannot fully configure the node-local proxy, so the `kubernetes` Service is not yet reachable.
 Meanwhile, CCM itself may use in-cluster config to reach the API server — which reads `KUBERNETES_SERVICE_HOST` and `KUBERNETES_SERVICE_PORT` env vars injected by kubelet, pointing at the `kubernetes` Service ClusterIP (`10.96.0.1` by default).
 The result is a deadlock:

-- CCM cannot reach the API server because the HAProxy sidecar is not yet configured
+- CCM cannot reach the API server because the node-local proxy is not yet configured
-- The HAProxy sidecar is not configured because CCM has not yet reported node addresses
+- The node-local proxy is not configured because CCM has not yet reported node addresses

 ### Solution